kbroman/kbroman.github.io/pages/oa_questions.md

   While some publishers charge open access fees, you will not need to pay those fees in order to make your article available in the university repository.

+- _**Do I need to get my coauthors' approval?**_

+  No. Under US copyright law, each author has the right to distribute the work, and this may be transferred to the university repository.